decabyte/arff_matlab/README.md

 For more info, look [here](http://decabyte.it/projects/arff-reader-writer-for-matlab/).

-Keep in mind that some features are missing but feel free of adding them or suggesting some changes by cloning the git repository and sending a pull request.
+Keep in mind that some features are missing but feel free to add them or suggest some changes by cloning the git repository and sending a pull request.

 ## Usage